integr8ly/installation/docs/monitoring/customisation.md

 * we'll need Integre8ly 1.5.x installed on the cluster
 * `oc` commands require user to be logged in already as a cluster admin

-To allow monitoring for a middleware service, it's needed that the service is running in the namespace that has `monitoring-key=middleware` in it.
+If there is any service that needs to be added for the monitoring, this service usually runs in its own namespace.
+Any such namespace needs to have  `monitoring-key=middleware` label set to allow monitoring of the service.
+There is the namespace `my-customservice` in the following examples.

 To add such label, you can use `oc` command: